Cornell-Engineering-World-Health/EWH-Website/README.md

 #### If logged in to the Firebase CLI already:
 1. Run `yarn build` to build current version
-2. Run `firebase deploy --project ewh-site` to deploy to Google Firebase
+2. Run `sudo firebase deploy --project ewh-site` to deploy to Google Firebase
 3. Double check that ewh.engineering.cornell.edu has been updated

 #### If not logged in on your computer: